 HOW DO I START DOING YOGA AT HOME?

-If you have a regular studio, first check with them about streaming classes.
-We are seeing studios react to this crisis with admirable agility, quickly bringing their offerings online so that you can continue to practice with your favourite teachers.
-This is also a great way to support independent Yoga teachers and small local studios which are extremely vulnerable in the current economic turmoil.
+Check if your local studios are offering online streaming classes.
+This is a great way to support independent Yoga teachers and small local studios, which are extremely vulnerable in the current economic turmoil.
 If you want to see your studio survive, support them now.
 Check out our free portal for online Yoga classes hosted by some of our favourite teachers!

 If this isn’t an option, take this opportunity to explore online Yoga video platforms.
 These operate on a monthly subscription model (around $15-$20 per month, on average) but usually offer a one to two week free trial period.

 Videos are great because they provide structure, variety, and a predetermined amount of time.
-If you’d rather free-form it, put on your favourite music and start with some Sun Salutations.
+If you’d rather free-form it, put on your favourite music and start with some Sun Salutations and Standing Pose.
 Home practice also offers you the opportunity to work on your personal challenge poses, the ones that never seem to progress when you only work on them occasionally in class.